Charleess/CUDA/README.md

 The last step should take a few minutes, and use about 2Gb of disk. **REBOOT** after the installation.

 I was unable to login after the install, to fix it, log into your 4.13 kernel, reboot, and log back in the 4.4.
-Mindfuck.

 ## Post-Installation

-This would be too easy !

 ### Add CUDA to your $PATH.